janjiss/massager/README.md

 testable.foo #=> "value"
 testable = ExampleClass.build({"baz" => "value"}) #=> raises ArgumentError
 ```
-If you want to define your own types, check the Dry Types library.
-Type needs to respond to `call` method, so
-you can define your own

 ## Type checking
 You can also pass type checks using dry-types library: